gds32571/webserverdemo/README.md

 ## handlers.ino

-   The web page generators, sepearted for simplicity.
+   The web page generators, separated for simplicity.

 ## secrets-public.h

    Modify to connect to your WiFi router.